colemarkham/remote-launch/README.md

-    -h ip - the IP address of the host as seen from the Docker container -t hostPath:dockerPath - used to translate host paths to docker paths
+    -h ip - the IP address of the host as seen from the Docker container -t hostPath:dockerPath - used to translate host paths to docker paths -j java - replacement command for java if you need to use something else

 The IP address is important since Eclipse starts up and expects the JRE to connect to it.
 Now if you can't see your host from the Docker image then we've got a problem.
 And I have a feeling we will